 Written by Phyllis Bell-Davis

-Calvin Lewis was in his Gainesville, FL home around 11 p.m. when he heard a crackling sound.
-“I stepped out of the house and found my back porch fully engulfed in fire!”
+Calvin Lewis said he was in his Gainesville home the night of the fire, around 11 o’clock, when he heard an unusual “crackling sound.”
+Alarmed, he stepped outside and was met with a horrifying sight: “I stepped out of the house and found my back porch fully engulfed in fire!”

 Every 8 minutes, the Red Cross responds to a home fire — the most common disaster we face.
 These moments often leave people with nothing but the clothes on their backs.
 That’s why fire safety education, working smoke alarms, and an escape plan are so important.